enckse/naaman/README.md

 sudo make build
 ```

+## Ahem

+**Before you begin using naaman**

+naaman is not:
+* a dependency solver, it's a pyalpm/makepkg wrapper for AUR to _help_ you
+* doing everything for you
+* pacman, though it does use _some wonky_ overlap on nomenclature
+* verifying AURs are safe before you use them
+* fool proof and is capable of being tricked/fooled/skipped

+These items are known and are not currently planned to be solved
+* Complicated/multi-AUR package dependency resolution
+* Replicating all conceivable pacman args that _might_ be useful for AUR wrappers
+* VCS packages are complicated, you have options to mitigate that
+* Split packages: there are options to mitigate it (`-on-split`) but dependencies and complex PKGBUILDs will not be handled

 ## Usage

 naaman relies on being similar to pacman while having to do special things for itself